-- Remove from the oven, move the parchment to your counter or other heat-proof surface and press down on them with your oven mitt or lay something flat on them.
+- Remove from the oven, move the wire rack and place the parchment on your counter or other heat-proof surface and press down on them with a hard, flat spatula or your oven mitt.
+You could also lay something flat on them.
 This will help make sure they do not curl as they cool.

 If they haven't fully finished shrinking you can put them back in to let them finish but the plastic will have to heat back up again, so it may take just as long as the first time you put them in.

 Buying Guide for Shrinky Dinks